Bernadette A. Minton

 Prof. Minton currently teaches Risk Management to Fisher graduate and undergraduate students and works closely with future finance thought leaders in her role as co-coordinator of PhD program in finance.

-As Academic Director of the Risk Institute, Prof. Minton is responsible of overseeing and coordinating the Risk Institute's activities and leads the Institute’s Academic Research Committee and curriculum development, focusing on the Risk Institute Executive Education Risk Series, Morning Briefings, and the development of a one-year Specialized Masters in Risk.
+As Academic Director of the Risk Institute, Prof. Minton coordinates the Risk Institute's activities and leads the Institute’s Academic Research Committee, educational programing, and curriculum development.

 Areas of Expertise